IsaHu-dev/ReformerPilatesStudio/README.md

 - __The landing page image__

  - The landing page includes text on the left with a striking header and button for new clients to sign up to the studio.
 The text is accompanied by a visually engaging photograph.
 In respect to the text, I’ve used headings and subheadings using (H1) to create a clear hierarchy of information.
+ - I have included a button that directs users to the contact page, in case they are already familiar with the Reformer Pilates Studio through recommendations and are ready to sign up immediately.

 - __Club Ethos Section__